Vaginal Atrophy + Vulval Conditions

 Many women try over-the-counter feminine itching treatment or a vaginal moisturiser.
 These can provide temporary relief but do not treat the underlying cause, meaning your symptoms are likely to return.

-The standard treatment for vaginal atrophy is a topical oestrogen preparation, such as a vaginal cream, a vaginal tablet or an oestrogen-releasing ring.
+The standard treatment for vaginal atrophy is a topical oestrogen preparation, such as a vaginal cream or vaginal pessary.
 These usually start to relieve your symptoms within a few weeks of treatment, with continued improvement over the following months.

 If you have other menopausal symptoms, such as hot flushes, night sweats, mood changes or fatigue, then oral HRT is another option.

-The latest treatment for vaginal atrophy is MonaLisa Touch.
-This laser treatment helps to restore vaginal tissues to their normal, pre-menopause thickness, elasticity and level of moisture.
-Many women notice an improvement after the first session of MonaLisa Touch, but a course of three treatments is recommended for lasting relief.
-You can then have an annual maintenance treatment if needed.
+Other treatments for vaginal atrophy include MonaLisa Touch, a non-surgical laser treatment that can help to restore vaginal tissues to their normal, pre-menopause thickness, elasticity and level of moisture.
+Many women notice an improvement after the first session of MonaLisa Touch, but a course of three treatments is recommended, along with an annual maintenance treatment if needed.

 The Cleveland Clinic, one of America's top five hospitals, has published more about Energy-Based treatments and you can learn more here.